Ebiroll/qemu_esp32/README.md

 I also did this in qemu: git submodule update --init dtc
 ```

 The goal is to run the app-template or bootloader and connect the debugger.
-It works quite well
+Connecting the debugger works quite well
 but we fall back to the command line interpreter.
-UART emulation is not so good either. stderr only. :-P
+UART emulation is not so good as output is only on stderr.
+It would be much better if we could use the qemu driver with, serial_mm_init()

 #Dumping the ROM